Pantheon, Rome: Interior

 The dome features sunken panels (coffers), in five rings of 28.
 This evenly spaced layout was difficult to achieve and, it is presumed, had symbolic meaning, either numerical, geometric, or lunar.
 In antiquity, the coffers may have contained bronze rosettes symbolising the starry firmament.

 Circles and squares form the unifying theme of the interior design.
 The checkerboard floor pattern contrasts with the concentric circles of square coffers in the dome.
 Each zone of the interior, from floor to ceiling, is subdivided according to a different scheme.
 As a result, the interior decorative zones do not line up.
 The overall effect is immediate viewer orientation according to the major axis of the building, even though the cylindrical space topped by a hemispherical dome is inherently ambiguous.
 This discordance has not always been appreciated, and the attic level was redone according to Neoclassical taste in the 18th century.

+Panoramic interior view of the Pantheon, showing the marble floor and the coffered ceiling of the rotunda.